caseysoftware/contactually-php/README.md

 These oddities are related to my implementation of the helper library:

- *  When you authenticate, a cookies.txt file is written.
-If you don't clear the file, you may still be authenticated regardless of the credentials used
+ *  When you authenticate, a cookies.txt "cookie jar" file is written.
+If you don't clear the file, you may still be authenticated regardless of the credentials used.
+Using the API Key authentication avoids this and is probably better in general as the requests become Stateless.

 ### MIT License

 Copyright (C) 2013, Keith Casey <contrib at caseysoftware dot com>